What You Need to Know About OFAC License

 We advise clients on Iranian OFAC transactions

-Compliance with OFAC Regulations can prevent potential violations which may have unintended monetary cost and criminal prosecution.
+Compliance with OFAC Regulations can prevent potential violations which may have unintended monetary cost, criminal prosecution, and funds being frozen under the Bank Secrecy Act (BSA).

 1- Income Tax;